 Making Colourful Radio (Ages 12 -15, as at December 31 2017)

 Learn the basics of creating a "colourful" radio program in this two day hands-on workshop

-Next planned workshops will be during the Easter school holidays (Wednesday April 5 & Thursday April 6), full details and sign-up link will be available in March on our training page
+Next workshop will be during the Easter school holidays (Wednesday April 5 & Thursday April 6), full details and sign-up link are on our training page

 4ZZZ conducts regular in-house announcer training, alternating between weeknights (Monday/Tuesday) and weekends, approximately 6 to 8 weeks between each series.
 Special school holiday training programs and workshops are also held and one-off special training programs are often available as well for subscribers, volunteers, current on-air announcers and community group training opportunities.

 Please check back regularly for updates.

 Further information about 4ZZZ Training - please email the 4ZZZ Training Coordinator training@4ZZZ.org.au